Leticia Calderón: 2000s

-During 2000–2008, she withdrew from telenovelas to dedicate more time to her children, one of whom suffers from Down syndrome.
+During 2000–2008, she withdrew from telenovelas to dedicate more time to her children, one of whom has Down syndrome.

 In 2003, she made a special appearance in Amor Real as Hanna de la Corcuera.

 In 2006, she also had a special appearance in Heridas de amor as a younger version of the Nuria Bages character.

 In 2008, Leticia participated in the series Mujeres asesinas, in the first episode of the show originally titled Sonia desalmanda next to Juan Soler and Grettel Valdéz.

 In 2008, she starred as antagonist in En nombre del amor.
 She played the sister of Victoria Ruffo's character.

 2010s

 In 2011, she made a special appearance in Rosy Ocampo's La fuerza del destino as Alicia Villagómez, mother to younger version of David Zepeda's character.

 In 2012, she worked in the telenovela Amor bravío, in which she played the antagonist together with Silvia Navarro, Flavio Medina, Cristian de la Fuente and César Évora.
 Due to her performance she won the "Best Female Antagonist" award at the 31st TVyNovelas Awards in 2013.

 In 2015, she was confirmed to star in another Carlos Moreno production, A que no me dejas, alongside Arturo Peniche, Camila Sodi and Osvaldo Benavides.